Resource & Recommendation Hub

 Key Takeaways:

-The distinction between genuine, earned forgiveness and hollow, forced forgiveness.
+• The difference between earned forgiveness and forced forgiveness.

 How It Has Impacted Me: